The Randy Savage and DDP match-up was memorable on-screen, but the story behind their feud will warm your heart and make your day.

-“Two weeks goes by, I didn’t even see him and I forgot about it.
+"Two weeks go by, I didn’t even see him, and I forgot about it.

 "Then Randy said, ‘I just want you to know…it meant everything to me.’
 And he gave me this big bear hug, man…"

-Transcription above contributed by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.
+The transcription above was contributed by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.